alomia/holberton-system_engineering-devops/0x00-shell_basics/README.md

 14 script - copy all files of one type and paste into another directory

 15 script - copies all files that begin with a capital letter

+16 script - deletes files ending with a specific character